-In horticultural and botanical circles, “cultivar” has become the preferred term to delineate the smell, flavors, yield, pharmacological effects and other distinct characteristics of a cultivated plant variety.
-The term cultivar only applies to cultivated varieties that were grown agriculturally and not in the wild, which are called landrace varieties.
+In horticultural and botanical circles, cultivar has become the preferred term to delineate the smell, flavors, yield, pharmacological effects, and other distinct characteristics of a cultivated plant variety.
+The term cultivar only applies to cultivated varieties that were grown agriculturally.
+Wild cannabis native to its location is called landrace.

 What's in a strain name?

 Strain names frequently describe the lineage of a variety, a major aromatic component, or a possible effect.
 As a result, strains are often marketed based on the characteristics that their names advertise.
-Both Afghani and Kush are strain names that denote their origins (Afghanistan and the Hindu Kush mountain range, respectively), Tangie and GSC (more commonly known as Girl Scout Cookies) allude to their respective aromas, and Calm by Canndescent is meant to convey how the strain will make you feel.
+Both Afghani and OG Kush are strain names that denote their origins (Afghanistan and the Hindu Kush mountain range, respectively), Tangie and GSC (formerly Girl Scout Cookies) allude to their respective aromas, and Amnesia Haze is meant to convey how the strain will make you feel.

-If you go to a dispensary and say you're looking for an uplifting cerebral high and sweet flavors, the budtender may offer you an eighth of Blue Dream because it's a popular strain known for both of your criteria.
+If you go to a dispensary and say you're looking for an uplifting cerebral high and sweet flavors, the budtender may offer you Blue Dream because it's a popular strain with a reputation for sweet berry flavors and uplifting effects.
 But you may get home and smoke that Blue Dream only to find yourself in heavy couch lock, tasting nothing but herbal earthiness.
 That's because strain names are not reliable in predicting effects, flavors, or medicinal benefits.
 In other words, a strain name is more or less a marketing message.